 Unless otherwise stated, all requirements are measured as mean power.

 The OTA receiver spurious emission limits for FR1 shall apply from 30 MHz to 12.75 GHz, excluding the frequency range from ΔfOBUE below the lowest frequency of each supported downlink operating band, up to ΔfOBUE above the highest frequency of each supported downlink operating band, where the ΔfOBUE is defined in clause [6.7.1].
-For some operating bands, the upper limit of the spurious range might be higher than 12.75 GHz in order to comply with the 5th harmonic limit of the uplink operating band, as specified in ITU-R recommendation SM.329 [Z].
+For some operating bands, the upper limit of the spurious range might be higher than 12.75 GHz in order to comply with the 5th harmonic limit of the uplink operating band, as specified in ITU-R recommendation SM.329 [10].

 For multi-band RIB the above exclusion applies for each supported operating band.